nerzh/everscale-client-ruby/README.md

   - send_events: Boolean

    The list of endpoints to which the message was sent.
+   Use this field to get more informative errors.
-   You must provide the same value as the `send_message` has returned.
+        Provide the same value as the `send_message` has returned.
+        If the message was not delivered (expired), SDK will log the endpoint URLs, used for its sending.
   - sending_endpoints: Array&lt;Optional&gt;